Raocp/Discover-PDE-with-Noisy-Scarce-Data/README.md

 # Stage-1: data reconstruction

+In Stage-1, we use a physics-encoded recurrent network to reconstruct the high-fidelity data.
 This step uses the same rountine of https://github.com/Raocp/PeRCNN.

 # Stage-2: sparse regression